thirdweb-example/edition-drop/README.md

-# Customizable NFT Drop Minting Page
+# Customizable Edition Drop Minting Page

 In this example, you can create your own NFT Drop minting page just by customising the template with your branding, and plugging in your NFT Drop contract address.